es-ude/lab_driver_daq/README.md

 This is also part of the elastic AI ecosystem for deploying deep learning techniques on heterogenious platform (MCU+FPGA/ASIC).

 ## Using the package release in other Repos
 Just adding this repo in the pyproject.toml file as dependencies by listing the git path.
+A detailed example is given in this [Python file](example/data_analysis.py).

 ## Installation
 ### Python for Developing